AlirezaNR1/Planning_in_AI/README.md

 ### Introduction to Planning Domains

-#### Definition of Domains

 In the context of this project, planning domains refer to distinct problem-solving areas with specific rules, states, actions, and objectives.
 Each domain encapsulates a unique scenario or problem to solve.

-##### `SpareTireDomain`
+### `SpareTireDomain`
 Description

-The SpareTireDomain represents a scenario where the initial state comprises a flat tire on the axle and a spare tire in the trunk.
+The `SpareTireDomain` represents a scenario where the initial state comprises a flat tire on the axle and a spare tire in the trunk.
 The objective is to execute a series of actions to replace the flat tire with the spare tire.

-States
+#### States

 This domain consists of:

-    Tires: Spare tire and flat tire
+- Tires: Spare tire and flat tire
-    Locations: Ground, axle, trunk
+- Locations: Ground, axle, trunk

-Actions
+### Actions

 The series of actions to reach the final state involves:

-    Remove flat tire from axle
+1. Remove flat tire from axle
-        Precondition: Flat tire should be on the axle.
+   - Precondition: Flat tire should be on the axle.
-        Effects: Moves the flat tire from the axle.
+   - Effects: Moves the flat tire from the axle.
-    Remove spare tire from trunk
+2. Remove spare tire from trunk
-        Precondition: Spare tire should be in the trunk.
+   - Precondition: Spare tire should be in the trunk.
-        Effects: Removes the spare tire from the trunk.
+   - Effects: Removes the spare tire from the trunk.
-    Put spare tire on axle
+3. Put spare tire on axle
-        Effects: Places the spare tire onto the axle.
+   - Effects: Places the spare tire onto the axle.

-Objects
+### Objects

-    Spare tire
+- Spare tire
-    Flat tire
+- Flat tire
-    Locations: Ground, axle, trunk
+- Locations: Ground, axle, trunk

-Planning Methods
+## Planning Methods

-    Forward Search: A method that explores possible actions from the initial state to the goal.
+- Forward Search: A method that explores possible actions from the initial state to the goal.
-    Backward Search: A method that starts from the goal state and works backward to determine actions leading from it to the initial state.
+- Backward Search: A method that starts from the goal state and works backward to determine actions leading from it to the initial state.